wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 2.0.0.1b =
+* Tweaked: to force enclosing tags to the unit outputs.

 = 2 =
 * Changed: to ask user permission to display ads in the settings page and the support rate when the plugin is activated for the first time.